Here's what people are learning about Struesli ... unlike other granolas, it doesn't cause a quick and drastic spike in blood sugar.

-That's desirable because major fluctuations in the glucose content of your blood (aka: big spikes followed by quick drops) has both short-term and long-term implications.
+It's desirable to avoid blood sugar spikes because major fluctuations in the glucose content of your blood (aka: fast increases followed by quick drops) have both short-term and long-term implications.
 In the short term, the quick drop after a blood sugar spike often results in tiredness followed by more hunger.
-If you've ever felt lethargic after eating a big meal or sipping a large sugary drink, then you have experienced this firsthand.
-Worse yet, having many blood sugar spikes multiple times a day and over many years can cause the body to do unwanted things over time, such as narrowing of the blood vessels (a precursor to heart attacks and strokes) or developing insulin resistance (a precursor to diabetes and heart disease).
+If you've ever felt lethargic and soon hungry again after eating a big meal or sipping a large sugary drink, then you have experienced this firsthand.

 The Science: Why Struesli Doesn't Spike Blood Sugar

-So why doesn't Struesli cause those blood sugar spikes like most other granolas?
-There are several things at work here, first and foremost being that Struesli is much lower in total carbohydrate and added sugars than most other granolas.
-While other granolas, even more "natural" ones, contain a little to a lot of added sugars in every form imaginable, Struesli doesn't contain added sugars or sweeteners of any kind.
+- is much lower in total carbohydrate and added sugars than most other granolas.
+While other granolas, even more "natural" ones, contain a little to a lot of added sugars in every form imaginable, Struesli is an unsweetened granola that doesn't contain added sugars or sweeteners of any kind.

 "I recently discovered Struesli and I couldn't be happier!
 As a type 1 diabetic, finding delicious, low carb, low glycemic index snacks can be a challenge, but Struesli is packed with flavor.
 In the past, I avoided granola because it would cause a sharp spike in my blood sugar, but not anymore.
 I highly recommend Struesli to anyone looking for a delicious and diabetes-friendly option.
 Couldn’t recommend this product more.
-It's so good that it feels like I’m cheating." ~ Eric, Struesli customer
+It's so good that it feels like I’m cheating."

 Others Ways To Avoid Blood Sugar Spikes